Environmental counseling and litigation

 Tom Jackson handles all aspects of environmental law, including client counseling, permitting, trial court and appellate litigation, administrative hearings and arbitrations and legislative matters.
 He also helps clients assess proposed rules and other public documents such as Environmental Impact Statements.

 Mr. Jackson represents corporate clients in many sectors, from residential and commercial developers, energy companies, manufacturing and small businesses, to local governments and trade associations.
-His experience covers a range of federal environmental statutes, including the Clean Water Act, Endangered Species Act, National Environmental Policy Act, National Historic Preservation Act, Migratory Bird Treaty Act, Marine Mammal Protection Act, Federal Insecticide, Fungicide and Rodenticide Act, and Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) and Toxic Substances Control Act, among others.
+His experience covers a range of federal environmental statutes, including the Clean Water Act, Safe Drinking Water Act, Endangered Species Act, National Environmental Policy Act, National Historic Preservation Act, Migratory Bird Treaty Act, Marine Mammal Protection Act, Federal Insecticide, Fungicide and Rodenticide Act, and Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) and Toxic Substances Control Act, among others.

 Mr. Jackson also has represented a number of clients on endangered species issues, including developers, energy companies, public agencies and trade associations.
 In this capacity, he has advised trade associations on policy related to the implementation of the Endangered Species Act and has counseled clients on proposed listings of species and designation of critical habitat as well as Section 7 issues.
 He has also helped clients prepare Habitat Conservation Plans and obtain incidental take permits, and represented clients in court on various ESA issues.